 I have come across this copybook of the Heart Sutra by Ou-yang Hsün printed on a magic cloth.
 This might be a nice introduction to Sutra copying for beginners.
 You fill the printed characters on the magic cloth in with water and as the water evaporates, the strokes disappear and you can use the copy again.
 Check out this magic cloth of the Heart Sutra by Ou-yang Hsün.

-A unique copy of the Heart Sutra in seal script
+A unique copy of the Heart Sutra in Seal Script

-If you would like to expand your experience of sutra copying you could try to make a copy of the Heart Sutra in seal script.
-You can find the entire Heart Sutra in seal script brushed by myself in my new book The Heart Sutra in Calligraphy: A Visual Appreciation of The Perfection of Wisdom
+If you would like to expand your experience of sutra copying, you could try to make a copy of the Heart Sutra in seal script.
+You can find the entire Heart Sutra in seal script brushed by myself in my book The Heart Sutra in Calligraphy: A Visual Appreciation of The Perfection of Wisdom